 While English translations of the series appeared in the 1950s, only six books were translated by U.S. publisher Golden Books.
 The other volumes were merely rereleases of the British versions.
 However, the reception was lukewarm “because Americans were generally not familiar with Tintin.”
 And despite Hergé’s efforts to make forays into Hollywood before he died, fans had to wait until 2011 for Steven Spielberg’s movie The Adventures of Tintin: The Secret of the Unicorn.

-As part of the character’s 90th anniversary, the Moulinsart publishing company has decided to release a revamped digital version every two years.
+As part of the character’s 90th anniversary, the Moulinsart company has decided to release a revamped digital version every two years.
 Following on from Tintin in the Congo in 2018, Tintin in America will be published in 2020, coinciding with the next U.S. presidential elections.